How to Cook Perfect Rice on the Stove

 What is the Ratio of Water to Rice?

-The basic water to white rice ratio is 2 cups water to 1 cup rice.
+The basic water-to-rice ratio is 2 cups water to 1 cup rice.
 You can easily, double and even triple the recipe; just make sure you are using a pot large enough to hold the rice as it cooks and expands.
 Other rice varieties, like brown and Arborio, can be a little different in terms of proportions and timing, but this 2 to 1 ratio is how you’ll get perfect white rice every time.

 What Does Simmer Mean?